 When an RRSP account is set up, the annuitant may designate a beneficiary of the RRSP.
+The beneficiary designation can be made on the RRSP account or through a declaration in the deceased's Will.
 If a spouse or common-law partner is the named beneficiary, the value of the registered plan at death qualifies as a refund of premiums.
 This refund of premiums may not be taxed in the hands of the deceased annuitant; rather, it can be taxed to the surviving spouse or common-law partner, who could choose to transfer the amount directly to his or her RRSP, RRIF, specified pension plan (SPP), pooled registered pension plan (PRPP) or to an issuer to purchase an eligible annuity and claim a deduction equal to the amount of the refund of premiums.
-The amount would continue to remain tax-deferred.
+The amount would continue to remain tax-deferred until the amounts are withdrawn or upon death of the spouse beneficiary.